Kryddish/Sverigestamfagel/README.md

 # Sverigestamfågel
-A wordpress theme built by SpiZeak and Memlisen.
+A wordpress theme built by SpiZeak and Memlisen. test

 ### Licenses and External Assets
 Sverigestamfågel is distributed under the terms of the GNU GPL v2